Hollywood cheers 'Rise of Skywalker' at film's world premiere

 Walt Disney Co (DIS.N) closed off an entire city block in the center of Hollywood to host the celebrity-studded debut screening of the highly-anticipated film, which opens for the general public in theaters around the world on Thursday.

-Staff waving glowing light sabers guided premiere attendees,among them “Star Wars” royalty Daisy Ridley and Mark Hamill, toa ceremonial blue carpet under a large tent, outfittedto resemble a spaceship hangar beneath a star-lit sky.
-Replicasof three X-wing Starfighters dangled overhead.
+Staff waving glowing light sabers guided premiere attendees, among them “Star Wars” royalty Daisy Ridley and Mark Hamill, to a ceremonial blue carpet under a large tent, outfitted to resemble a spaceship hangar beneath a star-lit sky.
+Replicas of three X-wing Starfighters dangled overhead.

-Actor Harrison Ford, whose Hans Solo character died in the2015 installment “The Force Awakens,” joined the celebration, as did Adam Driver who plays Solo’s progeny turned knight of the Dark Side, Kylo Ren.
+Actor Harrison Ford, whose Hans Solo character died in the 2015 installment “The Force Awakens,” joined the celebration, as did Adam Driver who plays Solo’s progeny turned knight of the Dark Side, Kylo Ren.
 Other A-listers invited as guests included directors Steven Spielberg and Spike Lee, and actress Frances McDormand.

 “Well, this is terrifying,” director J.J.
 Abrams said as he introduced the movie inside the packed Dolby Theatre.